Alexander (1801 ship Shields): Career

 Alexander was again at New Zealand in December, and was reported to have been off the coast in April–May 1804.
-By May she again visited Norfolk Island.
+By May, she again visited Norfolk Island.
 She returned to Port Jackson where she stayed in June–July.
-She was at Hobart Town and in the Derwent on 26 August when Ocean arrived with the settlers she was bringing from the failed colony at Port Phillip.
+She was at Hobart Town and in the Derwent on 26 August, when Ocean arrived with the settlers she was bringing from the failed colony at Port Phillip.
 Alexander was in the Derwent gathering whale oil from the "black whale".
 Her chief officer was Jørgen Jørgensen who claimed to have harpooned the first whale taken in the Derwent.
-She was still there in September, but at New Zealand in November.
+She was still there in September, but in New Zealand in November.
 She returned to Port Jackson in December.

 She stayed at Port Jackson until 27 February 1805, when she is recorded as having sailed for England.
 While at Port Jackson, Rhodes took on the Danish adventurer Jørgen Jørgensen as mate.
 Alexander actually sailed first to Norfolk Island, and then New Zealand, before sailing for Cape Horn.
 She was forced to return to Otaheite and was reported there in June–July 1805.

 Alexander was at St Catherine's, off Brazil, from December 1805 to January 1806.

 The whaler Cyrus reported that Alexander was at St Helena on 26 March 1806, having come from New Holland with 1200 barrels sperm oil.
-Alexander returned to Britain on 27 June 1806 with 105 tuns of sperm oil, 105 tuns of whale oil.
+Alexander returned to Britain on 27 June 1806, with 105 tuns of sperm oil, 105 tuns of whale oil.
 70 tons of whale bone, 14,000 seal skins, and 22½ tuns of elephant seal oil.

 Unfortunately, oil prices had dropped and Rhodes found himself financially embarrassed.
 He was unable to pay his crew and he himself went to King's Bench debtors' prison.
 Teina fell ill and died.
 Maki survived, only to be crimped and sold to the master of another vessel.

 Loss

 Lloyd's Register continued to carry Alexander, with Rhodes, master, until 1808.
 She was no longer present in 1809.

-The Register of Shipping (RS) for 1809 showed Alexander with G.White, master, Edwards, owner, and trade London transport.
+The Register of Shipping (RS) for 1809, showed Alexander with G.White, master, Edwards, owner, and trade London transport.

 There was a severe gale at Liverpool on 8 October 1808.
 Alexander, Wade, master, which had sailed for the Brazils the day before, put back and sailed some miles up the River Mersey to the point where she was wrecked.
 Her masts were cut away and she was full of water.
 Three other vessels were reported to have wrecked also.